 A minimum of two (2) hours of training is required to certify Wyoming private applicators.
 The training session format is as follows:

 - A verbal review of the certification requirements for Wyoming private pesticide applicators.

 - A verbal review of pesticide laws and regulations.

-- Training on the use of pesticides which should include safety, handling, groundwater contamination, misuse, public concerns, and disposal.
+- Education programming on the use of pesticides which should include safety, handling, groundwater contamination, misuse, public concerns, and disposal.

-- Training on proper use of pesticide equipment and calibration.
+- Educational programming on the proper use of pesticide equipment and calibration.

 No exam.
 It will take at least two weeks to receive your license.
 You will not be able to purchase RUP’s until you receive your license.